espsrc/reproducible_workflow_test/cromwell/README.md

 create a series of problems:

 * Say for example you have one step in your pipeline where you use wget to download data.
-Then, every time you run the workflow, the data will be downloaded.
+Then, every time you run the workflow, the data will be downloaded again.

 * If you have a 10-step pipeline and crashes in the 9th step, it looks like cromwell will rerun everything from the 1st step.
 This is due to the default behaviour of creating a new set